 Actual or potential conflicts of interest could arise to the extent that Federated Investment Counseling, or our affiliates (e.g., the other Advisory Companies and EOS), share material non-public information related to a security (MNPI).
 In order to address such potential conflicts and protect client interests, information barriers have been established among the Federated Advisory Companies, the FHL Advisory Companies, and EOS such that personnel of the Federated Advisory Companies, the FHL Advisory Companies, and EOS are generally precluded from sharing non-public investment-related information, including MNPI, across the barriers, except when the FHL Advisory Companies act in a subadvisory capacity for clients of the Federated Advisory Companies, or when the Federated Advisory Companies act in a subadvisory capacity for clients of the FHL Advisory Companies.
-(In such instances, personnel who collaborate across the Advisory Companies in connection with such subadvisory activities will be subject to both the Code of Ethics and the separate code of ethics adopted by the FHL Advisory Companies (the Hermes Code of Ethics), or the holdings and transactions of each such sub-advised fund is monitored for pre-clearance requests under both the Code of Ethics and the Hermes Code of Ethics.)
-For example, investment teams trading on behalf of the Federated Advisory Companies are prohibited from participating with EOS with respect to engagement with issuers in which those investment teams have a short position.
-The entities will generally operate their investment management and trading functions independently, and will be subject to their own internal personal dealing, trade allocation, and side by side management policies.
+(In such instances, personnel who collaborate across the Advisory Companies will be subject to limitations on the type of information that can be shared, and all applicable personnel will be subject to the same Code of Ethics.)
+The Advisory Companies will frequently be required by law in the U.S., the U.K. and certain other jurisdictions, to make regulatory filings based on the investments made and resulting ownership in securities when the ownership of such securities exceeds thresholds specified in relevant law.
+It is anticipated that the entities will generally operate their investment management and trading functions independently, and will be subject to their own internal trade allocation and side by side management policies.
 The Federated Advisory Companies, the FHL Advisory Companies, and EOS may share internally-generated reports published by the Federated Advisory Companies and FHL Advisory Companies and insights from engagement interactions prepared by EOS that do not contain MNPI or information regarding non-public holdings or trading for client accounts.
+Engagement is undertaken to seek to improve long-term risk-adjusted returns of issuers or companies, and to create long-term value for clients and investors, consistent with applicable fiduciary duties and fund and investor objectives.
+The level of engagement with a company can be subject to any limitations required, either explicitly or implicitly, in the jurisdiction in which a company is domiciled in an effort to comply with applicable law and/or to avoid legal or regulatory risk for a fund and/or investors.
 In addition, certain Advisory Companies manage portfolios of private equity investments, and in connection with conducting assessments of and/or holding control positions in such issuers, may come into possession of MNPI with respect to the issuers and potentially other issuers with which they have material business connections.
 To the extent that the Federated Advisory Companies elect not to maintain information barriers to compartmentalize such MNPI, Federated Investment Counseling and/or the other Federated Advisory Companies may be prohibited from investing in or selling positions held in such issuers.
 It is possible that future investment products may be mutually developed by the Advisory Companies or that new business initiatives may be entered into among Advisory Companies.
 These new products or initiatives will be structured with appropriate information sharing limitations specific to that product or initiative.